Hardianus Lakudu

-Hardianus Lakudu is an Indonesian basketball player for the Satria Muda Pertamina of the Indonesian Basketball League.
+Hardianus Lakudu (born March 7, 1992) is an Indonesian professional basketball player for Dewa United Banten of the Indonesian Basketball League (IBL).
+He has won four championships with the Satria Muda Pertamina, and won the Finals Most Valuable Player award in the 2021 IBL season.

 Club career

 After winning the 2021 Indonesian Basketball League (IBL) Championship and winning the Most Valuable Player award.
 Hardianus Lakudu became a restricted free agent in summer 2021.
 SM Pertamina's management had already started talks about a new contract during the season.
 The club was ready to offer Hardianus a salary raise.
 Yet, Hardianus' travels with the Indonesian national team and the death of his father delayed the contract extension talks.

+Personal life

+Lakudu is the older brother of Lucky Abdi Pasondok, where they both play for Dewa United Banten.

 National team career

 He has been a member of the Indonesia national team.